All the Countries Where You Can RV

 If you’re wondering how many options you might have for camping in these countries, here’s a snapshot of all the sites listed on Park4Night for Albania:

 I never would’ve thought of Alabania as a popular camping destination, but you can see they definitely have options!
 This is the app we used in Italy and could easily find parking lots, boondocking, and campgrounds all over the country.
-Camping is even more popular in Europe than it is in the states, so there’s no shortage of RV rentals and campsites across the continent.
+Camping is even more popular in Europe than it is in the States, so there’s no shortage of RV rentals and campsites across the continent.

 View this post on Instagram

-Central America: Belize, Costa Rica, & Panama
+Belize, Costa Rica, & Panama

 View this post on Instagram